 You can download PoolQ from an as yet undetermined location.
 The file you download is a ZIP file that you will need to unzip.
-In most cases, this is as simple as right-clicking on the zip file, and selecting something like "extract contents" from the popup menu.
-This will create a new folder on your computer named poolq-3.3.4, with the following contents:
+In most cases, this is as

 - poolq3.jar

 - poolq3.bat

 - poolq3.sh

 - test-data/

 Feel free to rename the folder, and to move it to wherever you want.
 Be aware, however, that the .sh and .bat files will only function properly if they can find the poolq.jar file in the same folder.